6 Mins read

 Case 2: Cancelled Trip to Japan

-Miguel had to cancel his trip due to a family emergency.
+Miguel had to cancel his trip due to a death in the family.
 With Oona’s cancellation protection, he recovered most of his prepaid flight and hotel expenses.

 Case 3: Emergency Care in Seoul